 Late Fall 2017

 In Nepal ground has broken on the Sapteshwor Health Post and Birthing Center and early work has begun on the final four schools slated for reconstruction.
 Check back in January for updates and pictures.
-In Detroit, the Piety Hill pocket parks were completed (see above picture), the benches in Cody Rouge were celebrated and two new partners, Matrix Building Better Men and Avalon Village, joined the EVO Detroit family.
+In Detroit, the Piety Hill pocket parks were completed (see above picture), the benches in Cody Rouge were celebrated and two new partners, Building Better Men and Avalon Village, joined the Detroit family.